excellalabs/blog-in-a-box/README.md

 ### Why is the blog in a `/docs` folder?

-GitHub Pages, where we presume you are deploying, has you set up some rules for what can be deployed.
+GitHub Pages, where we presume you are deploying, has some rules for what can be deployed.
 If deploying from the main branch, you have two options: `(root)`, or the base directory of the repository, and `/docs`.
 In our case, we didn't want the other stuff in the root to get confused with the actual blog stuff, so we chose `/docs` because that's the name available that fits into our batteries-included setup with the least amount of fuss.

 There are ways to customize this, particularly by using a `gh-pages` branch and creating a GitHub Action to push to it, but we figured that might be over-complicated.
 Feel free to reach out if you want to set that up and we may follow up with some more on this in the future.